image depicting complaints

 Most issues can be dealt with quickly and easily.
 We encourage you to speak to whichever member of staff you are dealing with, when you are unhappy or concerned about something.
 Quite often, we can resolve the issue at that stage, and apologise if appropriate.
 If you are happy with the resolution, then nothing further needs to be done.

-However, you may feel that you do need to make a formal complaint, in which case you may want to speak to our Complaints Manager.
+However, you may feel that you do need to make a formal complaint, in which case you may want to speak to our Complaints Manager, Jack Cowles.
 You can make a complaint verbally or in writing.
 We encourage you to put things in writing just so we can be sure we have properly understood you, but the choice is yours.

-If you feel unable to complain to the practice direct, then you can go to NHS England, and they will investigate and contact us on your behalf.
-Their contact details are:
+If you feel unable to complain to the practice direct, then you can contact your local ICB :

 You have 12 months from the incident that caused the problem to raise a complaint.
 In reality, the sooner you let us know about the problem, the better, because this will make it easier for us to find out what happened.